 There are a couple of key tips to achieving great steel cut oats in your Instant Pot every time.

-First, make sure you use almond milk instead of dairy milk.
+- Make sure you use almond milk instead of dairy milk.
 The sugars in dairy milk may burn but almond milk gives you great texture and flavor without that risk.

-Second, make sure to allow the pressure to release naturally after the initial cooking cycle.
+- Allow the pressure to release naturally after the initial cooking cycle.
 If you do a quick release your oats won't be fully cooked and will be runny from the excess liquid.

 Meal Prep Tips